ctools/ctools/doc/source/user_manual/getting.rst

 .. _sec_installing_gammalib:

-Installing gammalib
+Installing GammaLib
 -------------------

-ctools is built on top of gammalib, hence gammalib needs to be built, installed and configured before ctools can be installed.
+ctools is built on top of GammaLib, hence GammaLib needs to be built, installed and configured before ctools can be installed.
 In case that ctools is already installed on your system you may skip reading this section and continue with the :ref:`sec_building_ctools` section.

-You will need the following to build the gammalib:
+You will need the following to build the GammaLib:

 -  About 200 MB of free disk space.